-The Industry Advisory Council aims to specifically cater to the financial, tax and government related aspects of the kiwifruit industry.
+The Industry Advisory Council is specifically concerned with the financial, tax and government related aspects of the kiwifruit industry, for the improvement of grower wealth.
 IAC manage issues relating to the Supply Contract, decisions relating to the treatment of and payment for fruit and matters with material financial implications for growers.
+IAC has 5 Grower reps, 5 Zespri reps, and 5 Supply Entity reps.